Cladding Safety Scheme overview

 The CSS will provide grant funding awards through a ‘subsidy scheme’.

-Any grant Homes England provides under the CSS will take the form of a subsidy provided by a public body, and these are treated as permitted subsidies.
+Any grant that Homes England provides under the CSS to a commercial entity may take the form of a subsidy provided by a public body, will be covered by the CSS subsidy scheme and will therefore be lawful subsidies.
 For applicants, this means the de minimis subsidy thresholds that might otherwise restrict their ability to receive funding do not apply to the CSS.

 To meet subsidy transparency requirements, we must publish the details of any applicant which receives more than £100,000 of funding under the Fund (including cumulatively) on the subsidy transparency database.